Mon 23 February 2015

 With the ability to write user-defined aggregate functions, I can keep the core

-light while allowing for the possibility of complex aggregate analysis
+of rasterstats light while allowing for the possibility of complex aggregate analysis

 that might be needed in the future.
 Good stuff.